 A lunchtime Wrexham to Bidston train service is being pulled so driver training can take place

-Transport for Wales (TfW) is to pull a lunchtime train service running between Wrexham and Bidston in order for driver training to take place ahead of the introduction of new trains on the line.
+Transport for Wales (TfW) has pulled a lunchtime train service running between Wrexham and Bidston in order for driver training to take place ahead of the introduction of new trains on the line.

 An influential rail user group has said it is “disappointed” in the train operators decision to withdraw the service.